Finding Your Voice

 Tip 3: Finding Your Voice: If You Don’t Get What You Need, Book Back in on the Spot

-The most important thing is to take it all in stride.
-It’s easy to get down on yourself for not covering off everything you want/need in the session, but as practitioners we are equally responsible to help you feel safe and ask you enough questions to help guide it out of you.
+Don’t get mad at yourself, or your practitioner.
+Instead, the most important thing is to take it all in stride.
+It’s easy to get down on yourself for not covering off everything you want/need in the session.
+As practitioners we are equally responsible to help you feel safe, and ask you enough questions to help guide it out of you.